Employees' Social Security Act 1969

 The Employees' Social Security Act 1969 (Akta Keselamatan Sosial Pekerja 1969), is a Malaysian laws which enacted to provide social security in certain contingencies and to make provision for certain other matters in relation to it.
-The law is enforced by the Social Security Organization or PERKESO.
+The law is enforced by the Social Security Organisation (PERKESO or SOCSO).

 Structure

 The Employees' Social Security Act 1969, in its current form (26 May 2016), consists of 7 Parts containing 112 sections and 10 schedules (including 12 amendments).